StreetScout

 Where is Macquarie Hills?

-Macquarie Hills is a suburb of New South Wales, Australia.
+Macquarie Hills is a suburb of New South Wales, Australia, in the Lake Macquarie local government area.

 What is the population of Macquarie Hills?